 \section{Introduction}

-Robotic exploration missions increasingly rely on autonomous systems to gather information in environments where human access is limited or impossible.
-For example, in planetary surface exploration \cite{10783051}, environmental monitoring \cite{Das}, or precision agriculture \cite{van_Essen_2025}, these systems must continually decide where to move and what data to collect while operating under strict resource limitations.
-Informative Path Planning (\ipp) provides a principled framework for solving such decision-making problems by enabling robots to find paths that maximize information gain under travel cost constraints.
+Robotic exploration missions increasingly rely on autonomous systems to gather information where human access is limited or impossible, such as planetary surface exploration \cite{10783051}, environmental monitoring \cite{Das}, and precision agriculture \cite{van_Essen_2025}.
+In these settings, robots must continually decide where to move and what data to collect under strict resource limits.
+Informative Path Planning (\ipp) addresses this by finding paths that maximize information gain under travel-cost constraints.

-In classical \ipp (\cipp) formulations, sensing is modeled as a digital operation: measurements such as images, radiation levels, or temperature readings are acquired without altering the robot's physical state.
-Under this assumption, traversal cost mainly depends on geometric path length.
-As a consequence, energy and distance are not distinguished, and minimizing path length often serves as a reasonable surrogate for minimizing energy consumption.
+In classical \ipp\ (\cipp) formulations, sensing is modeled as a digital operation: measurements such as images, temperature readings, or signal density are acquired without altering the robot's physical state.
+Under this assumption, the amount of data collected is decoupled from the budget constraint, since traversing an edge while carrying many samples costs the same as traversing it while carrying none.
+As a result, energy and distance are not distinguished, and minimizing path length often serves as a reasonable surrogate for minimizing energy consumption.
 However, this abstraction breaks down in missions involving physical sample acquisition.
 Consider a lunar rover collecting regolith samples for laboratory analysis.
 Each additional sample increases the rover's payload, raising the energy cost of all subsequent motion.
 The same effect arises for surface vehicles accumulating water samples or drones retrieving agricultural specimens for field inspection.
 In each of these settings, information is acquired in the form of physical samples rather than purely digital observations, and each collected sample modifies the robot's physical state in a way that persists over the remainder of the mission.